hamedsj/CellularImage/README.md

 ### Prerequisites

-All the modules you need for running the project are listed in the `requirements.txt` you can install the easily using this command:
+All the modules you need for running the project are listed in the `requirements.txt` you can install them easily using this command:

 ```bash
 pip install -r requirements.txt